marcusgia2505/classsExGameInstructions/docs/043_programming.rst

 .. image:: _static/Diagnosis.PNG
     :alt:  300p

-The different tabs allow you to access the globals or the variables for each player.
+The different tabs allow you to access the globals or the variables for each participant.
 This makes it much programming and error finding much easier than having to jump back and forth between the lecture mode and the editing mode.